-Promotions and retentions are based on evaluation of academic, physical, social and emotional growth.
-The primary reasons for considering retention are: a) Lack of academic achievement; b) Physical or social immaturity; c) Frequent or long absences; d) Scoring below the state mandate on Indiana statewide testing for educational progress (ISTEP). e) Does not meet promotion quidelines on the retention/promotion policy for grades K-3.
+Promotion and retention are based on evaluation of academic, physical, social and emotional growth.
+The primary reasons for considering retention are: a) Lack of academic achievement; b) Physical or social immaturity; c) Frequent or long absences; d) Scoring below the state mandate on Indiana statewide testing for educational progress (ISTEP).